 Only the author-year notation should be used in citing references.
 In the text, references should consist of the surname of the author(s), followed by the year of publication in parentheses.
 Within the text, references for one author may be cited as Gardener (1956).
+For two authors, the citation may be written as Fischer and Quail (1990).
+Where the same author(s) have work in the same year cited in the paper, the paper should be distinguished with an "a" or "b" after the names.
+For example: Saka and Cross (1995a), Saka and Cross (1995b).
+The use of "&" in place of "and" is unacceptable.

+For more than two authors, the term et al., is italicised in the text e.g. Havlin et al. (2005).
+Please note that there is a period after the al..
+Depending on the sentence structure, a comma may be used after the period following et al For example Havlin et al. (2005), but in "similar resulted have been reported by other authors (Havlin et al., 2005)" have a comma after the period.
+Where possible, avoid "citing a source which was cited by another author, which you have not read.

-For two authors, the citation may be made as Fischer and Quail (1990), or, Seka and Cross (1995a).
-For more than two authors, the term et al., is italicised in the text e.g. Havlin et al. (2005); et al is not used in the References section.
-Personal communication is information from someone else other than the author; it is indicated in the text, and is not listed in the LITERATURE CITED section.
-Provide the source, institution, and date when you received the communication.
-Example: (Dlamini, V. Z., University of Swaziland, personal communication, 2005).
+Please note that et al is not used in the LITERATURE CITED SECTION.
+Personal communication is information from someone else other than the author; it is indicated in the text, and is not listed in the LITERATURE CITED SECTION.
+In this connection, the source with the person's initials and last name, institution, and date when you received the communication should be cited.
+For example: V. D. Dlamini, University of Swaziland, personal communication, August 15, 2006.